TouchUpDirect logo

 • Masking tape (optional)

-1. Clean the entire vehicle or part with soap and water to remove surface dirt.
-Make sure to rinse and dry the surface thoroughly.
+1. Wash the entire area with soap and water to remove surface dirt.
+Rinse thoroughly and let it dry.

-2. For small scratches, sanding is usually unnecessary before applying Primer.
-Only sand if the surface feels uneven or raised due to the scratch.
-If you need to sand, keep it light and stay within the damaged area to avoid scuffing the surrounding paint.
-This helps ensure a smooth, blended finish once the touch-up process is complete. (see Sanding Instructions)
+2. For small scratches, sanding is usually not required.
+Only sand if the surface feels uneven.
+Use light pressure and stay within the damaged area to avoid scuffing surrounding paint.
+(See: Sanding Instructions)

 3. Clean and dry the surface again.

-4. Use the Wax & Grease Remover Wipe to clean the area by gently wiping in one direction, removing any leftover contaminants.
+4. Use the Wax & Grease Remover Wipe to gently clean the area in one direction to remove any remaining contaminants.

-5. (Optional) Tape off the area to be painted.
-This will help protect the area around the scratch from sanding and while applying paint.
+5. (Optional) Tape off the area to protect surrounding surfaces during sanding and painting.

-7. If the area is already primed or not down to a bare substrate, you are ready to apply the first coat of color.
+• If the surface is already primed or not down to bare substrate, skip to Part 3 – Apply Colorcoat.

 PART 2 - Apply Primer